 Dancers, for instance, have to wear particular shoes and uniforms, like the pointe shoes for ballet.
 Props, like canes, hats, bandanas, and scarves, are also used during performances for immersive visuals.

-Some forms of dance also require using items in the surrounding environment as props, including chairs, tables, and even pillars.
+Some forms of dance also require props from the surrounding environment, such as chairs, tables, and even pillars.

 Dancers Receive Tons of Awards

 There are many competitive competitions and shows in the US, including America’s Got Talent, American Dance Awards, and World of Dance.
-These give dancers the chance to perform better and be recognized for their skills.
+These allow dancers to perform better and be recognized for their skills.

 Like other sports, these dance events also award the winners, with the decision falling upon a group of judges.
 Some of the most desired dance awards in the US include the Hall of Fame, Bessie Awards, Chita Rivera Awards for Dance and Choreography, and the Flo-Bert Award.